Important Dates

 Professor Marie-Caroline Saglio-Yatzimirsky (France)

-Marie-Caroline Saglio-Yatzimirsky is University Professor of Anthropology (India) at INALCO in Paris and a statutory researcher at CESSMA (UMR 245, Paris Cité/INALCO/IRD).
-A clinical psychologist, she practices at the Psychopathology service of Avicenne Hospital (AP-HP).
+Marie-Caroline Saglio-Yatzimirsky is University Professor of Anthropology (India) at INALCO in Paris and a statutory researcher at CESSMA (UMR 245, Université Paris Cité/INALCO/IRD).
+A clinical psychologist, she practices at the Psychopathology Service of Avicenne Hospital (AP-HP) and is President of the Centre Primo Levi.
 She has served as Vice-Chair of INALCO’s Scientific Council and directs the University Diploma “Hospitality, Mediations, Migrations” (DU H2M).
-Her research and teaching address social exclusion and migration, particularly in India and Brazil, and migrants’ mental health.
+She is Director of the Institut Convergences Migrations (CNRS), a major national research and training consortium of 8 major Institutes and Universities in France.
+Her research and teaching address social exclusion and migration, particularly in India and Brazil, as well as migrants’ mental health".

 Academics that are finishing their courses are able to subscribe themselves?